Key Performance Indicators

 Target #7: Minimize lost work days for firefighters.

-In 2024, DOF continued to see high numbers of Strains and Sprains, though most of these can be attributed to the inherent hazardous nature of wildland fire and the high physical demands.
-DOF has made early "season" awareness and Physical conditioning a high priority for its staff.
 The Alaska fire medic program has been a robust, interagency program that trains and outfits fire medics who can be mobilized to fires when needed.
 Fire medics are crucial in Alaska due to the remoteness of the work, and distance and time that are required to get a patient to a medical facility.
 The BLM/Alaska Fire Service has been the lead agency in developing the program over the years, but with a change in the BLM`s national management of medical programs, DOF is taking more responsibility for maintaining its own fire medic program into the future.
-Target Last Modified: 10/13/2024 |
+Target Last Modified: 10/07/2025 |

-Priority 3: Provide access to state lands for public and private use, settlement, and recreation. |
+| Priority 3: Provide access to state lands for public and private use, settlement, and recreation. |

 Target #1: Process a minimum of 80% of land use applications received.

 Not included in the above numbers are Interagency Land Management Assignments, Cooperative Resource Management Agreements, and trespass cases.
 DMLW supports other state agencies through the issuance of Interagency Land Management Assignments, and issues Cooperative Resource Management Agreements with municipalities or other entities.
 These actions require time and attention as well as adjudicatory work.
 Each new authorization issued creates a new workload of contract administration, assignments, amendments, name changes, sub-lease agreements, billing, monitoring, compliance and close out, all of which is not reflected in these numbers.
 DMLW expects there to be more applications in future years as the state strives to bring in additional entitlement acres with high development potential each year, as federally approved infrastructure initiatives generate new projects, and DMLW moves to improve tracking and resolution of previously unauthorized uses which could be legitimately permitted.
 DMLW"s stewardship responsibilities that do not involve issuing an authorization are constant.
 The substantial amount of time staff spends on these issues takes them away from their duties to process authorizations.
-FY2024 Received Issued Leases 143 110 Material Sale 50 41 Permits 450 423 Easements 30 43 Target Last Modified: 10/11/2024 |
+FY2025 Received Issued Leases 169 194 Material Sale 51 46 Permits 422 433 Easements 39 52 Target Last Modified: 10/11/2025 |

 Target #2: Process a minimum of 90% of new water use applications received.

 Of the 519 total water authorizations issued in FY2024, DMLW issued 262 water appropriations and 257 temporary water use authorizations.
 Applications for temporary water use applications were up considerably from 231 applications in FY2023 to 331 applications in FY2024.
 Whereas, applications for water appropriations was 174 for FY2024 as compared to 141 in FY2023.
 A water appropriation backlog reduction project was begun in FY2022, greatly increasing the rate of authorizations issued.
 Progress against the appropriation backlog is expected to continue, though at a reduced pace as the remaining casefiles are more complex.
-Target Last Modified: 10/11/2024 |
+Target Last Modified: 02/10/2025 |

-Target #3: Provide accessible, clean, safe, and well-maintained park facilities for Alaska residents and visitors by reducing deferred maintenance needs in park units.
+Target #5: Provide accessible, clean, safe, and well-maintained park facilities for Alaska residents and visitors by reducing deferred maintenance needs in park units.

-Target Last Modified: 05/30/2024 |
+Target Last Modified: 10/07/2025 |

-Target #4: Collect fees necessary to reach authorized program receipt funds in the Parks Management and Access budget; annually evaluate and if necessary, raise fees in order to reach program receipts authorization.
+Target #7: Collect fees necessary to reach authorized program receipt funds in the Parks Management and Access budget; annually evaluate and if necessary, raise fees in order to reach program receipts authorization.

 Any new investments in the division"s infrastructure will be reviewed with the idea of sustainability and revenue producing potential in mind.
 Investments in public use cabins, electronic fee stations, and similar infrastructure have revenue producing potential and fill a demonstrated public demand.
-Target Last Modified: 05/30/2024 |
+Target Last Modified: 02/10/2025 |

-Priority 4: Ensure sufficient data acquisition and assessment of land and resources to foster responsible resource and community development and public safety. |
+| Priority 4: Ensure sufficient data acquisition and assessment of land and resources to foster responsible resource and community development and public safety. |

-Target #1: Publish airborne geophysical survey data for Alaska"s minerals-interest lands.
+Target #1: Publish airborne geophysical survey data for Alaska`s minerals-interest lands.

-The federal Earth MRI critical-minerals program was funded by the U.S. Congress in FFY2019 to acquire airborne geophysical surveys, geologic mapping, and lidar over areas of the nation with critical minerals potential.
-Additional funds were added through the federal IIJA bill in 2022, so federal funding will be at elevated levels through 2026.
-DGGS has been contracted by the USGS to manage the geophysical contracts covering large portions of Alaska`s mineral districts.
-In FY2024 DGGS released 11,260 square miles of fixed-wing magnetic and radiometric data and 3,129 sq. mi. of helicopter magnetic and radiometric data in the northern Kuskokwim Mountains.
-In late FY2023 and early FY2024, DGGS continued acquisition of fixed-wing and helicopter magnetic and radiometric and gravity data in the Kuskokwim mountains area of Southwest Alaska; new survey data blocks are scheduled for publication in FY2025.
-DGGS also completed a helicopter-borne electromagnetic survey on the Seward Peninsula in early FY2025.
-The lower FY2025 target of 4,000 sq. mi. reflects incomplete survey collects due to inclement 2024 summer weather; these surveys will instead be completed in FY2025 and published in FY2026.
-Related links: Target Last Modified: 10/10/2024 |
+The federal Earth MRI critical-minerals program was funded by the U.S. Congress in FY2020 (federal fiscal year 2019) to acquire airborne geophysical surveys, geologic mapping, and lidar over areas of the nation with critical mineral potential.
+Additional funds were added through the federal Infrastructure Investment and Jobs Act (IIJA) in FY2023, elevating federal funding levels through FY2027.
+DGGS has been engaged by the USGS to manage geophysical surveying contracts covering large portions of Alaska`s mineral districts.
+In FY2025 DGGS released 2,646 square miles of helicopter-flown electromagnetic data in the Kaiyuh Hills on the Seward Peninsula, and 115 sq. mi. of helicopter magnetic and radiometric data in the Tofty area, Interior Alaska.
+In late FY2025 and early FY2026, DGGS continued acquisition of fixed-wing and helicopter magnetic and radiometric data in the Kuskokwim mountains area of Southwest Alaska; new survey data blocks are scheduled for publication in FY2026.
+Related links: Target Last Modified: 10/10/2025 |

 Target #2: Publish reports on energy-related geology that assist the energy industry and state agencies in exploring for and managing energy resources on state-interest lands.